HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

       - Switch the insertion mode to "text".
     - _NOTE_: This element will be an ordinary element.
 12) A start tag whose tag name is "error" or "except".
-    - If the current node in the stack of open elements is not an action element,
+    - If the current node in the stack of open elements is not an operation element,
       - This is a fatal parse error.
     - Otherwise,
       - Insert an HVML element for the token.